syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Polar Chart

-To render a polar chart, create an instance of `SFPolarSeries` and add to the Series collection property of SFChart.
+To render a polar chart, create an instance of `SFPolarSeries` and add to the Series collection property of `SFChart`.

 ### Draw type